planetjekyll/awesome-jekyll/README.md

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._

-NOTE: For news about Jekyll 'n' friends (e.g. new themes, new plugins, new conferences 'n' meetups, etc.) follow [@viennahtml](https://twitter.com/viennahtml) - Europe's first Jekyll (static site) user group - on Twitter
+NOTE: For news about Jekyll 'n' friends (e.g. new themes, new plugins, new conferences 'n' meetups, etc.) follow [@statictimes](https://twitter.com/statictimes) on Twitter.

 ## Jekyll Headquarters (HQ)